 Special Collars Must be Used on Special Dog Breeds

 Dogs that require specific collars must be kept under such collars.
-For instance, the Martingale collars and harnesses are designed for behavioral training and to provide support and control for dogs that cannot be controlled by regular collars hence it could be the ideal option for breeds like the greyhounds, and slimmer heads.
+For instance, the Martingale collars and harnesses are designed for behavioral training and to provide support and control for dogs that cannot be controlled by regular collars hence it could be the ideal option for breeds like greyhounds, and slimmer heads.
 Similarly, the head collars should be given to headstrong puppies known to exhibit excess energy and strength.
 It is also recommended that you must avoid putting a muddy or wet collar on your dog to avoid skin irritation.

 Dog Collar Materials